xen0vas/xen0vas.github.io/_posts/2021-07-07-Locating-the-kernel32-base-address.md

 * [Introduction to Windows shellcode development – Part 3](https://securitycafe.ro/2016/02/15/introduction-to-windows-shellcode-development-part-3/)

 <p align="justify">
 In order to create a reverse tcp shellcode we need to know the addresses of the functions used in a windows tcp socket connection.
-For this reason, we will search the functions using the <code  style="background-color: lightblue;"  style="background-color: lightblue;">GetProcAddress</code> function.
+For this reason, we will search the functions using the <code  style="background-color: lightgray;"  style="background-color: lightgray;">GetProcAddress</code> function.
 Additionally, in order to be able to search for such functions, we need to load the appropriate libraries.
-Moreover, a function that is crucial to use in order to load the wanted modules, is the <code  style="background-color: lightblue;">LoadLibraryA</code>, which is located in <code  style="background-color: lightblue;">kernel32.dll</code> module.
+Moreover, a function that is crucial to use in order to load the wanted modules, is the <code  style="background-color: lightgray;">LoadLibraryA</code>, which is located in <code  style="background-color: lightgray;">kernel32.dll</code> module.
 </p>

 <p align="justify">
 At this point we are ready to start our analysis.
 First, we will exemine the Thread Environment Block (TEB) structure in order to find the exact location of the Process Environment Block (PEB) structure.
-Then we will navigate through PEB to search for the pointer to the <code  style="background-color: lightblue;">PEB_LDR_DATA</code> structure that will provide information about the loaded modules.
-Moreover, this Windows internal information will also help us to locate the <code  style="background-color: lightblue;">kernel32.dll</code> base address.
-In WinDbg we can see the TEB structure using the command <code  style="background-color: lightblue;"><b>dt _teb</b></code> as shown below
+Then we will navigate through PEB to search for the pointer to the <code  style="background-color: lightgray;">PEB_LDR_DATA</code> structure that will provide information about the loaded modules.
+Moreover, this Windows internal information will also help us to locate the <code  style="background-color: lightgray;">kernel32.dll</code> base address.
+In WinDbg we can see the TEB structure using the command <code  style="background-color: lightgray;"><b>dt _teb</b></code> as shown below
 </p>

 <pre style="color: white;background: #000000;border: 1px solid #ddd;border-left: 3px solid #f36d33;page-break-inside: avoid;font-family: Courier New;font-size: 14px;line-height: 1.6;margin-bottom: 1.6em;max-width: 100%;padding: 1em 1.5em;display: block;white-space: pre-wrap;white-space: -moz-pre-wrap;white-space: -pre-wrap;white-space: -o-pre-wrap;word-wrap: break-word;">